trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 During after hours I will read, gorge my brain on things I actually enjoy.
 Only to start the next day again, working my life away at something that I deep down don't care about at all.
 I work on something that makes people spend their money in mindless shopping...

-Is that really what I want to?
+Is that really what I want to do?
 The answer is no.

 But I digress...
 The name of this article suggests I will talk about two things: The beauty of living - and the fragility of humanity.
 So.